 As a support system for budding Nova Scotian entrepreneurs, Mashup Lab’s #DreamBusiness program is creating communities of entrepreneurs with each new cohort.
 As a first time entrepreneur, the uncertainties of starting a business can be daunting.
 However, when you have a supportive cast of people who are trying to achieve similar goals as you are, it can be both comforting & inspiring.

 This is what Tyler MacIntyre and his girlfriend Anna McPherson found when they started their beard oil company: Cape Breton Beard Factory.
-After only a short four months in business they’ve already found a great support network of local cafes and barber shops in Sydney that happily carry their products, as well as The Best of Cape Breton Gift Shop.
+After only a short four months in business, they’ve already found a great support network of local cafes and barber shops in Sydney that happily carry their products, as well as The Best of Cape Breton Gift Shop.
 This is what Tyler says has been changing around Sydney:

 “Every week or so it’s like you can see what new business has popped up.
 It’s really different out in Cape Breton now.
 Everyone supports each other; it’s this feeling like we’re all in this together.
 There’s ten new businesses on the brink in this program alone, think about that.”

-Tyler & Anna entered the #DreamBusiness program hoping it will help take their business to the next level.
-For Tyler & Anna, this means expanding from the network of businesses they use to supply their products locally, to entering the world of e-commerce, after having great success selling their products through direct inquiries on Facebook & Instagram.
+Tyler & Anna entered the #DreamBusiness program hoping it would help take their business to the next level.
+For Tyler & Anna, this means expanding from the network of businesses they use to supply their products locally, to entering the global world of e-commerce, after having great success selling their products through direct inquiries on Facebook & Instagram.

 “I joined the #DreamBusiness program just to learn from Andrew, with all the businesses he’s run and worked with, it’s amazing.
 With us expanding into e-commerce, Andrew’s knowledge of the theory behind it is something I hope to take away.”